 Having a strong presence on Facebook is as important as having your own website.
 It gives you an edge over other small businesses in your niche that do not use Facebook to market the business and build new relationships.

 The best part about Facebook is that it helps you connect with a large number of relevant people at a fraction of a cost.
 These can be your potential customers that you may not have reached without Facebook.

-Facebook also has live streaming features that allow you to reach out to your audience in real time.
-This is a great way to grow and nurture new relationships and improve the level of trust people have in your brand.
+Facebook also has live streaming features that allow you to reach out to your audience in real-time.
+Utilizing video content is a great way to grow and nurture new relationships and improve the level of trust people have in your brand.

 Last but not the least Facebook also allows you to integrate your ecommerce business and helps you increase the number of sales in the long run.
 Obviously this depends on how efficiently you leverage Facebook and the kind of effort and money you put into making your brand’s presence felt.

 If you are active on social media in any way then you should know about the popularity of Instagram.
 Instagram is a photo-sharing app and a social network that is owned by none other than Facebook.